Plooty-Art/Aiken-Lang-Experimental-Smart-Contracts-and-validators-with-proof/README.md

-# Aiken-lang Experimental functions and smart contract development
+# Aiken-lang Experimental functions Validators and smart contract development

 for the versions issue some contract only run on old aikenversion